mclevy/gfw_blog/WRI.GFW.blog.md

 [^fn-LUCC.footnote]: For example, from [additional land use data](http://iopscience.iop.org/1748-9326/9/6/064010), we know approximately 80% of the basin was pasture throughout the 2001-2012 period.

-[^fn-lm.footnote]: According to the log-log model, percentage changes are calculated from coefficients as: % chang in flow = $\beta_1$ * % change in forest loss
+[^fn-lm.footnote]: According to the log-log model, percentage changes are calculated from coefficients as: % change in flow = $\beta_1$ * % change in forest loss